cyb0rg71/Bug-Hunting-Cheatsheet/Host Header Injection.md

 ```txt
 GET @private-intranet/example HTTP/1.1
 ```
-## Check for flawed validation (Check portswigger for more)
+## Check for flawed validation
-#### Instead of receiving an "Invalid Host header" response, you might find that your request is blocked as a result of some kind of security measure.
+Instead of receiving an "Invalid Host header" response, you might find that your request is blocked as a result of some kind of security measure.
 If this happen, try to use port or non numeric staff in port.
-(You can use this method for password reset link hijacking via dangling markup)
+(You can use this method for password reset link hijacking via dangling markup) (Check portswigger for more)
 ```txt
 GET /example HTTP/1.1
 Host: vulnerable-website.com:bad-stuff-here